 These are my personal opinions on matters of childrearing, but it doesn't mean I'm always right!
 First and foremost, you should figure out what is best for you and your children.
 These are ideas based on what worked for our family.
 If you think your child has mental health issues, please seek professional help.

 7 tips to give your child what they need emotionally and mentally

-Sticking our heads in the sand won't do us any good when it comes to raising mentally healthy children.
+Sticking your head in the sand won't do you any good when it comes to raising mentally healthy children.
 What you don't know can't hurt you?
 Actually, yes, it can.